 At any stage during the MLI you may defer your education until the next cohort (one deferral is permitted).
-The MLI cohorts run twice per annum: May & November.
+The MLI cohorts run twice per annum.

 Where do I attend the course?

-The course will take place in central London with weekly lectures at 18.00 each Tuesday for 2 hours.
+The course will take place globally online with weekly lectures on Mondays and/or Tuesdays taking approximately 2 hours.